LiftMaster 4-6 Error: Travel Limit or Sensor Fault

 Symptoms You May Notice

-- LED on motor unit blinks 4 times, pauses, then 6 times
+- LED on the motor unit blinks in a pattern: 4 blinks, a pause, then 6 blinks.
+That's the code right there.

 Can you reset a Liftmaster garagedoor to clear the 4-6 code?